wanx-troopers/wanx-troopers.github.io/phantom-magref.md

 It has been shown that Phantom generation is a somewhat influenced by [Lynx](lynx.md).

+> 2.2 Vace for the HN part and then 2.1 Vace + Phantom [recipe for running Vace + Phantom Dec 2025]

 # MAGREF

 > with MAGREF you can sort of adjust the strength by padding your image with white;